dg24crn/dg24crn/README.md

 # Hi there! :wave:

-I'm Diego Carreon, a FrontEnd Developer from Mexico.
+I'm Diego Carreon, a Web Developer from Mexico.

 - :white_check_mark:I specialize in Next.js.
 Always ready to learn more!